“Imitation is the sincerest form of flattery that mediocrity can pay to greatness.”

 Working in the same industry for so many years has taught me a lot.
 It has also inspired me to push the envelope to the best of my abilities.
-One struggle along the way has been the wave of "me too" that happens when a business or industry finally seems like a good idea.
-I am not talking about the "me too" that comes with a hashtag, I am talking about companies who feel left out or deserving of getting on the bandwagon for something that is seemingly popular.
-I have witnessed this in many places and in many other industries besides my own, which is telecommunications btw.
+One struggle along the way has been the wave of companies who feel left out or deserving of getting on the bandwagon for something that is seemingly popular.
+I have witnessed this in many places and in many other industries besides telecommunications.

 One glaring example is "AI".
 You can stick these 2 letters into some wording on your ad campaign or on your pitch deck and suddenly you are modern and cutting edge.
 "Our AI technology can tell you what food your dog likes!"
 "Using AI, we can follow a decision tree with ease and do everything you already could do anyway" In reality, the 80's arcade game, PAC-MAN had more AI than most stuff claiming to be AI today but if you look closely there are some amazing things out there.

 The problem is that all the hype dilutes the actual science of creating AI and ML solutions that do amazing stuff like rendering 1880's images like they were taken yesterday or reducing the rendering of 3D graphics and many other things.

 We've also seen a litany of "security" and "crypto" companies take shape and everyone and their uncle had something to say on those topics and touted themselves as a great innovator in the space.
 The problem is that it ends up making us all tune it out.

 One example that is a lot closer to home for me is "Remote Work" Just about everyone is a "Remote Work" company or product in the last 18 months.
 I have a vested interest in this one because I, and the community I helped build, have spent a lot of time in the early years trying to figure out how we can work remotely.
 The same goes for a lot of other communities out there.